Excel FV Formula (Table of Contents)

 The Result will be as given below.

-Nper is calculated by using formula =B3*B4
+Nper is calculated by using the formula =B3*B4

 The Result will be as shown below.

 Once we do that, we will get the Insert function box.
 Now from there, under the Financial category from Or select a category option, search FV function from the list.
-Or else, we can keep the Or select a category as ALL and look for required function as shown below.
+Or else, we can keep the Or select a category as ALL and look for the required function as shown below.
 And click on Ok.

 The calculated future value of invested amount, which is in INR (Indian Rupees) as Rs.
-77,437.07/- is the final amount that that person can gain for 5-year tenure with an interest rate of 10% if that person pays Rs.
+77,437.07/-, is the final amount that that person can gain for 5-year tenure with an interest rate of 10% if that person pays Rs.
 1000/- monthly EMI as an investment for 5 years.

 Excel FV Formula – Example #2

-For this, go to the edit mode of the cell where we need to see the output by typing the “=” sign (Equal).
-And search and select FV Formula in excel as shown below.
+For this, go to the edit mode of the cell, where we need to see the output by typing the “=” sign (Equal).
+And search and select FV Formula in Excel as shown below.

-Now press the Enter key to get the result as shown below.
+Now press the Enter key to get the result, as shown below.

 As the obtained value FV is Rs.
-40,813,922.14/- which means the future value of loan amount after 30 years of compounding will be Rs.
+40,813,922.14/- which means the future value of the loan amount after 30 years of compounding will be Rs.
 40,813,922.14/-

 Pros